 Then you have to think about all the variations of that.
 And then you have to think about, “Alright, now I sell women’s pants and women’s jackets, and now men’s clothes and kids clothes.”

 Is this necessary anymore?
 Do you have to do that?
 Are you wasting time?
 So what I wanted to do is run a controlled experiment.
 I wanted to show some data on this webinar today.
 What I did was set up a one-week test of a women’s apparel retailer.

-I put the exact match keyword of women’s shirt and set it out into the wild, with new match types, with new exact match close varients.
+I put the Exact Match keyword of women’s shirt and set it out into the wild, with new match types, with new Exact Match close variants.
 This is some of the data.
 This is a snippet of 50.
 On the right side of the screen you can see it matched to 91 total searches.
 Where in the past that would have matched to one.

-Why You May Be Limiting Your Paid Search Performance
+Why Your Keyword Strategy May Be Limiting Paid Search Performance

 By creating these exhaustive keyword lists, are you hurting your performance?
 Are you actually detracting from what you can do in paid search by doing this?